 Other Income - As part of the Coronavirus Aid, Relief, and Economic Security Act, passed in 2020, \$700 million in funds were made available to the U.S. Department of Agriculture to distribute to impacted producers of ethanol, biodiesel, and other renewable fuels under the Biofuel Producer Program.
 The U.S. Department of Agriculture ("USDA") distributed funds to applicants in May 2022.
-Our consolidated plants received a total of approximately \$1.0 million and \$7.8 million from this program in fiscal years 2023 and 2022, respectively, which was recorded within "Interest and other income, net" in the Consolidated Statements of Operations.
+Our consolidated plants received a total of approximately \$1.0 million in fiscal year 2023 which was recorded within "Interest and other income, net" in the Consolidated Statements of Operations.
 The Company has no further reporting or other obligations related to the receipt of these funds.